Manciukic/postgres-gpuqo/README.md

 algorithms described in the paper "Efficient Massively Parallel Join Optimization for Large Queries".
 It contains:
- - source code for the novel MPDP algorithm, both CPU and GPU
+ - source code for the novel MPDP/UnionDP algorithms, both CPU and GPU
  - source code for the CPU and GPU baseline algorithms (dpsize, dpsub, dpccp, dpe, gpu-dpsize, gpu-dpsub)
  - source code of other experimental algorithms (e.g. dpsub-csg)